cjdev/humidor-tracker/README.md

 Sample application used to demonstrate the javascript tools and patterns that we use with one of our flavors of end-to-end TDD

-GOALS OF THIS PRESENTATION
+goal
 ===============

-  - expose people to the flavor & style of javascript/TDD that NaN is using
+expose people to the flavor & style of javascript/TDD that NaN is using
   - component-oriented
   - patterns
   - tools
   - flow

 rules